PassiveLogic/cloud-homework/README.md

 ## Getting Started

 It is recommended that you complete this using a Linux or MacOS environment.
+While you can use any development environment you like, XCode (MacOS only) or VSCode using the [Swift extension](https://marketplace.visualstudio.com/items?itemName=sswg.swift-lang) seem to have the best Swift support.

 1. [Install a Swift toolchain](https://www.swift.org/install/)
 1. Clone this repository